Covariance-based method for eigenstate factorization and generalized singlets: Introduction

 The ground and excited states of strongly interacting many-body systems are normally entangled.
 However, for special nontrivial values of the Hamiltonian parameters, the remarkable phenomenon of factorization, in which the ground state (GS) or some excited state becomes exactly a product of subsystem states, can emerge.
 These subsystems can be the fundamental constituents at the level of description, i.e.\ individual spins in spin systems, in which case we may speak of full factorization or separability \cite{Ku.82,MS.85,T.04,Am.06,Gi.08,RCM.08,RCM2.09,GG.09,Gi.09,ARL.12,CRC2.15,CRCR.17,Yi.19,Thakur.20,CMR.20,Su.22,Chitov.22}.
 But they can also be group of constituents (``clusters''), in which case we may denote it as cluster factorization.

 A prime example of the latter is {\it dimerization}, i.e.\ eigenstates which are product of entangled pair states.
-The most common case is singlet dimerization in spin systems \cite{MG.69,Ma.70,Shas.81,Kanter.89,GSMGXXZ.98,Kumar.02,Sch.05,ML.14,LM.15,TO.17,Xu.21,Ghosh.22,Ogino.22}.
-Such dimerization arises in several classically frustrated systems, including from chains with first and second neighbor isotropic couplings at special ratios \cite{MG.69,Ma.70,Kumar.02,Sch.05,ML.14,LM.15} to special lattices and models with anisotropic couplings \cite{Xu.21,Ghosh.22,Ogino.22}.
+The most paradigmatic case is singlet dimerization in spin systems \cite{MG.69,Ma.70,Shas.81,Kanter.89,GSMGXXZ.98,Kumar.02,Sch.05,ML.14,LM.15,TO.17,Xu.21,Ghosh.22,Ogino.22}, which arises in several classically frustrated systems, from chains with first and second neighbor isotropic couplings at certain ratios \cite{MG.69,Ma.70,Kumar.02,Sch.05,ML.14,LM.15} to special lattices and models with anisotropic couplings \cite{Xu.21,Ghosh.22,Ogino.22}.
 Trimerization and tetramerization have also been examined in some systems and models \cite{exact3y4.08,trim.10,spintrim.22,tetramero.21}.

 Besides its physical relevance as an entanglement critical point in parameter space separating different GS regimes (which can be points of exceptionally high GS degeneracy for symmetry-breaking factorized GSs \cite{CRCR.17,PCR.22}), factorization in any of its forms provides valuable simple analytic exact eigenstates in systems which are otherwise not exactly solvable.
 A basic question which then arises is if a given (full or cluster-type) product state has any chance of becoming an exact eigenstate of a certain class of Hamiltonians.
 This normally demands evaluation of matrix elements connecting the product state with possible excitations, which may be difficult for general states, systems and dimensions.